About

 Academic support

-Our comprehensive learning support framework gives you the best opportunity to succeed.
+Our comprehensive learning support framework provides students with the best opportunity to succeed.

-• math support with embedded modules “Core Math Skills”
+• Maths support with embedded modules “Core Maths Skills”

 *On successful completion of a Griffith College diploma program and meeting Griffith GPA (grade-point average) entry requirements.

 **Credit into Griffith University will depend on the degree and major chosen.
-Please see www.griffithcollege.edu.au for full progression outlines.
+Visit griffithcollege.edu.au for full progression outlines.

 Contact